0xSero/partisia-docs/docs/node-operations/register-your-node.md

 ```bash
 [[ $(curl -L http://localhost:8080/ -o /dev/null -w '%{http_code}\n' -s) == "204" ]] || echo "Not up-to-date"
 ```

+You will need at least 25,000 gas to send the register transaction.
+To check your gas balance log in to the [Partisia Blockchain Browser](https://browser.partisiablockchain.com), go to *Your Account* and then *BYOC*, where your gas balance is shown.

 To send the register transaction you need to log in to your node and go to the `~/pbc` folder and call the `node-register.sh` script.